Last Updated: June 5, 2026

 Resource Leveling Automatic: Resources are leveled automatically.

-We won’t be dealing with scheduling engine selections at the task level or resource leveling now, so let’s review a few more selections in Project Options.
+We won’t be dealing with calculation engine selections at the task level or resource leveling now, so let’s review a few more selections in Project Options.

 For your Master Project, open Project Options and select the Schedule page.

-A - As mentioned before, in most cases, these calendar selections should match your project calendar's settings.
+A - As mentioned before, in most cases, these calendar selections should match the settings of your project calendar.

 C - Tasks should always honor their constraint date.
 The reason for unchecking this would be that you have a project finish constraint creating negative slack, and you want to temporarily turn off that date constraint to see a project end date.

 D - Split in-progress tasks should be selected in most cases.
-This means that some of the update commands will be available to use.
-For example, this allows a task to start before the status date but not be completed and have those uncompleted parts moved (the task splits) after the status date.
+This means that some of the update commands will be available for use.
+For example, this allows a task to start before the status date but not be completed, with the uncompleted parts moved (the task splits) after the status date.

 E - For now, check these selections.
 However, you might decide to update the task and resource status separately during the update.
 Or, when making resource assignments, you might like to enter costs rather than have the software calculate those costs.

-Figure 4.27 Project Options Schedule page selections related to the scheduling engine.
+Figure 4.29 Project Options Schedule page selections related to the calculation engine.

 Next, in the Advanced page: